Bed Bath & Beyond CEO ousted after another dour quarter

-The top executive at Bed Bath & Beyond's CEO was ousted Wednesday as the home goods retailer continues to struggle to figure out what people want to buy.
+Bed Bath & Beyond's CEO was ousted Wednesday as the home goods retailer struggles to figure out what people want to buy.

 Board member Sue Gove will take over as interim CEO, the company said Wednesday, replacing Mark Tritton.
 Bed Bath & Beyond hired Tritton in late 2019.
 He'd previously been the chief merchandising officer at Target where the more than 30 new brands he introduced were key in that company's revitalization.